trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace.md

 lastUpdated: 8nd November 2023
 ---

-This tutorial guides you through creating a web application that allows users to buy and sell NFTs of different types.
+This tutorial guides you through creating a web application that allows users to buy and sell tokens of different types.
 You will use the Taqueria platform to manage smart contracts and a distributed web application (dApp) to handle the backend and frontend of the project.

 You will learn: